PhD Thesis Proposal

 Questions may address any aspect of the proposal, including the actual research, the larger problem, your familiarity with previous work, and your expected attack on specific sub-problems.
 In addition to direct feedback, the committee will also report to the PAS.

 You may choose to attempt the third-year process in your second year.
-You will be expected to do so if you passed the area qualification process during your first year.
+You will be expected to do so if you passed the area process during your first year.

 There are no delayed requirements in this case; accelerating simply amounts to completing the third-year hurdles one year early.